explorable-viz/esop2025/author-response/response.md

   (broadly speaking, although it all happens on the client).
 We evaluate the program once to a graph when the page loads, and then any subsequent queries reuse the same graph.

-## List of proposed changes
+## 2. List of Proposed Changes

-We will implement all the minor corrections provided by the reviewers.
-In addition we undertake to implement the following more significant improvements to the paper.
+We will implement all the minor corrections provided, and in addition undertake to implement the following more significant improvements to the paper.

 ### Sections 1 and 2 (Intro/Overview)